KellyLin1115/interview-questions-blog/src/main/resources/static/pages/java/basic.md

 ## 45. Can the Interface be final?
 No, because an interface needs to be implemented by the other class and if it is final, it can't be implemented by any class.

+## 46. How to create packages in Java
+* If you are using the programming IDEs like Eclipse, NetBeans, MyEclipse, etc. click on file->new->project and eclipse will ask you to enter the name of the package.
+It will create the project package containing various directories such as src, etc.
+* If you are using an editor like notepad for java programming, use the following steps to create the package.

+    1. **Define** a **package** package_name in you class.
+Create the class with the name class_name and save this file with class_name.java.

+    2. Now compile the file by running the following command on the terminal.

+        javac -d . your_class_name.java

+        The above command creates the package with the name package_name in the present working directory.

+    3. Now, run the class file by using the absolute class file name, like following.

+        java package_name.class_name

+## 47. Do I need to import java.lang package any time?
+Why?
+No. It is by **default** loaded internally by the JVM.